Avatr 06

-The Avatr 06 (阿维塔06 (Ā wéi tǎ 06)) is an electric mid-size sedan produced by Avatr Technology, a joint venture between Changan Automobile and lithium-ion battery provider CATL.
+The Avatr 06 (阿维塔06 (Ā wéi tǎ 06)) is a battery electric and range-extended mid-size sedan and station wagon produced by Avatr Technology, a joint venture between Changan Automobile and lithium-ion battery provider CATL.
 It is the fourth vehicle under the Avatr brand.

+A station wagon variant marketed as the Avatr 06T went on sale in early 2026.